dotnet/EntityFramework.Docs/entity-framework/core/modeling/owned-entities.md

 When using relational databases, by convention owned types are mapped to the same table as the owner.
 This requires splitting the table in two: some columns will be used to store the data of the owner, and some columns will be used to store data of the owned entity.
 This is a common feature known as table splitting.

-Owned types stored with table splitting are very can be used very similarlyto how complex types are used in EF6.
+Owned types stored with table splitting can be used very similarly to how complex types are used in EF6.

 By contention, EF Core will name the database columns for the properties of the owned entity type following the pattern _EntityProperty_OwnedEntityProperty_.
 Therefore the StreetAddress properties will appear in the Orders table with the names ShippingAddress_Street and ShippingAddress_City.